aldavis/azSvcBusMultiSub/README.md

-# Commando
+# die-hard
-Simple example of using Topics and subscriptions with Azure Service Bus
+Simple example of using Queues with Azure Service Bus